-Children with an Education Health and Care Plan (EHCP), a Statement of Special Educational Needs or an Individual Pupil Resource Agreement (IPRA) naming the school will be admitted first.
+Children with an Education, Health and Care Plan (EHCP) or a Statement of Special Educational Needs naming the school will be admitted first.

 If the demand for places at a school is greater than the number of places available, all applicants who have named this school as a 1st, 2nd or 3rd preference will be considered equally against the Council’s admission policy, in the priority order given below:

 a) ‘Looked after’ children and children who were previously ‘looked after’ but immediately after being looked after were adopted or became subject to a residence/child arrangement or special guardianship order.
 ‘Looked after’ means that the child was (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions.

 b) Children with an older sibling (sibling means a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/ carer’s partner, and in every case, the child should be living in the same family unit at the same address) but not cousins, who will still be attending the preferred school when the younger child is admitted;

 c) Children with proven exceptional medical, social or welfare needs which are directly relevant to the school concerned.
 If you wish to be considered under this category you must provide appropriate supporting evidence with your application from a doctor, social worker or other professional.
 This evidence must explain why the preferred school is the most suitable and what difficulties would be caused if the child had to attend another school;

 d) Children who live nearest the school (geographical proximity).
 Under this category, the remaining places will be offered to children who live nearest to the preferred school.
 The distance will be measured in a straight line between the home front door and the main gate of the school using the local authority’s computerised mapping system.